dfwteinos/DataMining/README.md

 ## Project2:

-In the next Project, we did a step deeper into the __Machine Learning techniques__.
+In the next Project, we took a step deeper into the __Machine Learning techniques__.
 More specifically, we learned to use some classification methods, such as:
 *   [Support Vector Machines](https://scikit-learn.org/stable/modules/svm.html)
 *   [Random Forests](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#)